Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Background

 \subsubsection{Sleep}

 Another area of research is the role of micronutrient status in sleep.
 Sleep duration is associated positively with iron, zinc, and magnesium and negatively with copper, potassium, vitamin A and vitamin B12 levels \cite{ji_relationship_2017, beydoun_serum_2014}.
 Sleep quality increases with zinc, magnesium, and vitamin B9 status and is negatively associated with vitamin B12 status \cite{cherasse_dietary_2017, jahrami_association_2021, beydoun_serum_2014}.
 There are conflicting findings for iron.
 One study reports that iron status is not proven to be correlated with sleep quality \cite{ji_serum_2017}, while another claims that supplementation had positive effects on sleep disorders \cite{leung_iron_2020}.
+Sleep deprivation is also connected to micronutrition through its influence on hormones that regulate stress and the immune system.
+Sleep deprivation can decrease levels of cortisol while increasing ghrelin, a hormone linked to hunger \cite{kim_impact_2015}.
+This shift can lead to increased hunger, and a continuous lack of sleep was even found to have a positive correlation with obesity (which is interconnected with malnutrition \cite{WHO_malnutrition}).
+Studies also found that after temporary sleep deprivation there were decreased magnesium levels measured via red blood cell testing and reduced zinc levels in plasma tests \cite{lopresti_effects_2020}.